 They can also help to protect your interests if your creditors try to take advantage of you.
 Although there may be costs or fees when hiring a bankruptcy attorney, they can also be worth the investment.
 Many attorneys offer payment plans and affordable solutions.

 There are two main types of bankruptcy: Chapter 7 and Chapter 13.
-Chapter 7 is known as liquidation bankruptcy, while Chapter 13 is known as a reorganization bankruptcy.
+Chapter 7 is known as liquidation bankruptcy, while Chapter 13 is known as reorganization bankruptcy.

 Read More: Chapter 7 vs Chapter 13 Bankruptcy: Which Is Right For You